avengineers/SPLed/doc/customer_requirements/index.rst

 Customer A requests a Disco Light that shall offer an ambient lighting experience that resonates with the rhythm of the surroundings.

-.. req:: Sync light with the ambient music
-   :id: R_001

-    The lighting shall automatically sync with any ambient music, adjusting its blink rate to match the beats or rhythm.
+* RQ-1: The lighting shall automatically sync with any ambient music, adjusting its blink rate to match the beats or rhythm.

-.. req:: Option to choose a color for the light
-   :id: R_002

-    Users shall have the freedom to choose a specific color for the light.
+* RQ-2: Users shall have the freedom to choose a specific color for the light.
 However, in the absence of a user-defined color, the software shall delight the user with randomized colors, ensuring an authentic disco experience.

-.. req:: The light transition must be adjustable
-   :id: R_003

-    As the essence of a disco environment is dynamic and lively, light transitions shall happen instantaneously without any lag.
+* RQ-3: As the essence of a disco environment is dynamic and lively, light transitions shall happen instantaneously without any lag.

-.. req:: The illumination must be adjustable
-   :id: R_004

-    The illumination provided shall be vibrant and noticeable, ranging from medium to high levels to keep up with the lively ambiance of disco settings.
+* RQ-4: The illumination provided shall be vibrant and noticeable, ranging from medium to high levels to keep up with the lively ambiance of disco settings.

 Customer B - Sleep Light